From user mode programs, one always

 mode accesible address space of each process.
 This allows many APIs to avoid

-switching into kernel mode to retrieve data, like GetWindowRect(), which helps
+switching into kernel mode to retrieve data, like GetWindowRect()

 improve windowing performance.